kolaa/DJIFpvViewer/README.md

 # DJIFpvViewer
-Android app for live preview from DJI FPV goggles
+Android app for live preview from DJI FPV goggles based on gstreamer